Beloved art deco took hold in the 1930s as architects turned away from history, creating unique buildings, configured with setbacks and...

 Completed in 1913, Grand Central Terminal – more commonly, if technically incorrectly, called Grand Central Station – is another of New...

 Party like it’s 1928!
-This sublime, deliciously snooty gem in Grand Central was once the office of a ’20s railroad magnate fond of Euro...
+This sublime, deliciously buttoned-up gem in Grand Central was once the office of a ’20s railroad magnate fond of...

 Grand Central Oyster Bar & Restaurant

-This bar and restaurant within Grand Central is hugely atmostpheric, with a vaulted tiled ceiling by Catalan-born engineer Rafael...
+This buzzing bar and restaurant within Grand Central is hugely atmospheric, with a vaulted tiled ceiling by Catalan-born engineer Rafael...

 Chrysler Building information